AvramRobert/buccaneer/README.md

 val addList = (add - listInts)(_.sum)
 ```

-Additionally, arguments and assignments may also be bound by a conditional, that futher check the input value:
+Additionally, arguments and assignments may also be constrained by a conditional, that futher check the input value:
  ```scala

 val posInt = argument[Int]((i: Int) => i > 0)
 val posA = assignment[Int]((i: Int) => i > 0)("a=")
 ```
-The type has to be specified here due to Scala's left-to-right flowing type inference, which cannot properly infer
+**Note:**: The type has to be specified here due to Scala's left-to-right flowing type inference, which cannot properly infer
 the type of the function.
 <br />
 <br />
-No argument or option commands are defined as command of a single `Unit` argument:
+No argument or option commands are defined as commands of a single `Unit` argument:
 ```scala
 val nothing = argument[Unit]